God: Transcendence

 Transcendence is the aspect of God's nature that is completely independent of the material universe and its physical laws.
 Many supposed characteristics of God are described in human terms.
 Anselm thought that God did not feel emotions such as anger or love, but appeared to do so through our imperfect understanding.
 The incongruity of judging "being" against something that might not exist, led many medieval philosophers approach to knowledge of God through negative attributes, called Negative theology.
 For example, one should not say that God is wise, but can say that God is not ignorant (i.e. in some way God has some properties of knowledge).
 Christian theologian Alister McGrath writes that one has to understand a "personal god" as an analogy.
 "To say that God is like a person is to affirm the divine ability and willingness to relate to others.
 This does not imply that God is human, or located at a specific point in the universe."

 Pantheism holds that God is the universe and the universe is God and denies that God transcends the Universe.
-For famed pantheist philosopher Baruch Spinoza, the whole of the natural universe is made of one substance, God, or its equivalent, Nature.
-Pantheism is sometimes objected to as not providing any meaningful explanation of God with the German philosopher Schopenhauer stating “Pantheism is only a euphemism for atheism”.
-Pandeism holds that God was a separate entity but then became the Universe.
+For pantheist philosopher Baruch Spinoza, the whole of the natural universe is made of one substance, God, or its equivalent, Nature.
+Pantheism is sometimes objected to as not providing any meaningful explanation of God with the German philosopher Arthur Schopenhauer stating, "Pantheism is only a euphemism for atheism."
+Pandeism holds that God was a separate entity but then became the universe.
 Panentheism holds that God contains, but is not identical to, the Universe.

 Creator

 God is often viewed as the cause of all that exists.
 For Pythagoreans, Monad variously referred to divinity, the first being or an indivisible origin.
-The philosophy of Plato and Plotinus refers to “The One” which is the first principle of reality that is ‘’beyond’’ being and is both the source of the Universe and the teleological purpose of all things.
+The philosophy of Plato and Plotinus refers to "The One", which is the first principle of reality that is "beyond" being and is both the source of the Universe and the teleological purpose of all things.
 Aristotle theorized a first uncaused cause for all motion in the universe and viewed it as perfectly beautiful, immaterial, unchanging and indivisible.
 Aseity is the property of not depending on any cause other than itself for its existence.
-Avicenna held that there must be a necessarily existent guaranteed to exist by its essence- it cannot ‘’not’’ exist – and that humans identify this as God.
+Avicenna held that there must be a necessarily existent guaranteed to exist by its essence—it cannot "not" exist—and that humans identify this as God.
 Secondary causation refers to God creating the laws of the Universe which then can change themselves within the framework of those laws.
 In addition to the initial creation, occasionalism refers to the idea that the Universe would not by default continue to exist from one instant to the next and so would need to rely on God as a sustainer.
-While divine providence refers to any intervention by God it is usually used to refer to "special providence" where there is an extraordinary intervention by God, such as miracles.
+While divine providence refers to any intervention by God, it is usually used to refer to "special providence", where there is an extraordinary intervention by God, such as miracles.